RuairiD/howsmytrack-api/README.md

 The frontend portion of "How's My Track?" can be found [here](https://github.com/ruairid/howsmytrack-web).

 ## Running
 This is a pretty standard Django project for the most part.
-As-is, it is designed to be run on Heroku, but setting `DEBUG = True` in `settings.py` will allow it to run on `localhost` with a sqlite DB.
+As-is, it is designed to be run on Heroku, but setting `RUNNING_LOCALLY = True` in `settings.py` will allow it to run on `localhost` with a sqlite DB.
 Run these inside a python3 virtualenv:

- 1. `pip install -r requirements.txt # Install dependencies`
+ 1. `pip install -r requirements.txt`
+ 2. `pre-commit install`
- 2. `python manage.py migrate # Create database tables`
+ 3. `python manage.py migrate`
- 3. `python manage.py runserver # Done.`
+ 4. `python manage.py runserver`

 ## API
 Almost the entire API is served from a `/graphql` endpoint*; when running in debug mode, visiting `/graphql` in a browser allows access to a playground where the user can dick around with queries.